akka/akka/akka-docs/rst/java/testing.rst

 forwarding capabilities or auto-pilot described below to include a real B in the test setup.

+If you have many test probes, you can name them to get meaningful actor names in test logs and assertions:

+.. includecode:: code/docs/testkit/TestKitDocTest.java#test-probe-with-custom-name

 Probes may also be equipped with custom assertions to make your test code even more concise and clear: